TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

   \begin{pmatrix} 0 & 0 & 0 \\ 0 & 0 & 0 \\ 0 & 0 & 0 \end{pmatrix},
 $$

-which shows that we cannot even conclude from $A\cdot A = O$ that $A$ itself must be the zero matrix.
+which shows that we cannot even conclude from $A A = O$ that $A$ itself must be the zero matrix.

 ::::::

-And here is another example of a nonzero matrix whose square is the zero matrix.
+And here is another example of a non-zero matrix whose square is the zero matrix.
 In this case it can be seen geometrically what is going on.

 ::::::{prf:example}
 :label: Ex:MatrixOps:Nilpotent